 Location of Risk is the foundation of any discussion concerning Insurance Premium Tax (IPT).
 Once you have correctly established the Location of Risk on a policy, you are on the cusp of determining what indirect taxes are due.
+This blog provides you with an overview on Location of Risk.
+For a deep dive read our guide for Location of Risk.

 The rules can be complex and differ from country to country, so a robust apportionment and calculation procedure is paramount to ensure compliance.
 Otherwise, the insurer runs the risk of late filings, penalties, double taxation, and critically, reputational damage.